 What You’re Going To Need

-- Neoprene sleeves for the battery
+- Neoprene sleeves: For protecting the battery

-- Microfiber cloth/soft-bristled brush
+- Microfiber cloth/soft-bristled brush: For cleaning

 STEP 1: Have the Best Battery with the Correct Charger